Watson-Personal-Assistant/developer/_content/knowledge/create-action-function.md

 action is done running success
 ""
 ```

-### Step 4: Create the Cloud Function
+### Step 4: Edit package.json to indicate javascript file with main function

-**Important** You will need to edit the `package.json` file and change the value for `main`.
-Cloud Functions requires this unless the name of your file is index.js.
+**Important** You will need to edit the `package.json` file and change the `main` property to have value `action.js`.
+Cloud Functions require this unless the name of your file is index.js.

+### Step 5: Create the Cloud Function

 To run `action.js` and the javascript code it includes, you must create a zip file containing everything that is required.
 Do this using the following command: